Marijnpf/StabilityCurve/README.md

 # Stability Curve Calculator

-Calculate the righting arm curve of a closed vessel hull mesh (.stl) file
+Calculate the righting arm curve of a closed hull mesh (.stl) file

 The program uses Trimesh to manipulate the mesh and find its center of buoyancy.